 Ensure the contact details on your website are clear and let influencers know your business is interested in potential collaborations.
 Once you’ve worked with a few influencers, ask them for permission to feature them on your website on a “who we’ve worked with” page, or even produce case studies from your campaign.

 This helps other influencers and even customers understand the type of content creators your brand has worked with.
-It can be a good marketing boost for others to see your campaign history and become more connected with your brand.
+It would be beneficial to have your logo design featured on the influencers' pages in collaboration to boost brand recognition.

 9. Check your comments and DMs